nytimes/gziphandler/README.md

 **Note: This package was recently forked from NYTimes/gziphandler.
 Maintaining drop-in compatibility is not a goal of this fork, as the scope of this fork is significantly wider than the original package.**

+:warning: As we have not reached 1.0 yet, API is still subject to changes.

 ## Features